Salbajnr/Brillprimemobile/replit.md

 - Live order status broadcasting
 - Enhanced user presence indicators

-## Current Status: Successfully Migrated to Replit Environment
+## Current Status: Backend Fully Operational, Frontend Compilation In Progress
 The project has been successfully migrated from Replit Agent to standard Replit environment on August 10, 2025.

-### Migration Completed:
+### Migration Progress:
 - ✅ All dependencies resolved and installed
-- ✅ TypeScript compilation errors fixed
+- ✅ Server running successfully on port 5000 with all APIs functional
 - ✅ PostgreSQL database configured with essential tables
-- ✅ Session management working with memory store fallback
+- ✅ Session management working with memory store fallback (Redis fallback active)
 - ✅ Authentication and MFA systems operational
 - ✅ Real API endpoints connected (no mock data)
-- ✅ Server running successfully on port 5000
+- ✅ ES modules properly configured for server
+- ✅ WebSocket server enabled for real-time features
+- 🔄 Frontend TypeScript compilation errors being resolved
+- 🔄 React client integration with backend APIs in progress

 ### Production-Ready Features
 All core features have been implemented with real-time capabilities: